gina-alaska/feeder-web/docs/api/categories.md

 # Categories

-1. Get a catagory
+1. Get a category

-## Get a catagory
+## Get a category

 ```
-GET /catagories
+GET /categories
 ```

 #### Parameters